 PURPOSE: The United Nations General Assembly, have taking into account of the large and increasing number of migrants in the world, proclaimed 18 December as International Migrants Day (Resolution A/RES/55/93)) on 4 December 2000.
 On that day, in 1990, the Assembly adopted the International Convention on the Protection of the Rights of All Migrant Workers and Members of Their Families.
 Overall, the estimated number of international migrants has increased over the past five decades.
 The total estimated 281 million people living in a country other than their countries of birth in 2020 was 128 million more than in 1990 and over three times the estimated number in 1970.
-The observance of the day aims to raise awareness about the challenges and difficulties of international migration, to actualize human mobility and seize the opportunities it presents. .
+The observance of the day aims to raise awareness about the challenges and difficulties of international migration, to actualize human mobility and seize the opportunities it presents.
+This day is also a reminder that human rights are not ‘earned’ by virtue of being a hero or a victim, but are an entitlement of everyone, regardless of origin, age, gender and status..

-EVENTS: On December 18th, the UN Migration, the UN Special Rapporteur on the Human Rights of Migrants and the specialized agencies will host a webinar to mark the International Migrants Day 2023 from the IOM Headquater in Switzerland.
-The World Health Organization (WHO) will join the International Organization for Migration (IOM), along with global partners and communities to hold an event that will not only celebrate migrants but also willl serve as a catalyst for advocating their rights and uniting the global community in harnessing the transformative power of migration.
+EVENTS: On December 18th, the UN Migration, the UN Special Rapporteur on the Human Rights of Migrants and the specialized agencies will host a webinar to mark the International Migrants Day 2024 from the IOM Headquarter in Switzerland.

-STATEMENTS: Watch the video statement of Mrs. Amy Pope, IOM Diretor-General on International Migrant’s Day 2023; December 18th.
+STATEMENTS: Read the Statement of the United Nations Secretary-General on International Migrants Day 2024; December 18th and the statement of Ms. Amy Pope, IOM Director-General on International Migrant’s Day 2024; December 18th.

 PODCASTS: Scale up the implementation of the Global Action Plan on promoting the health of refugees and migrants.
 In most discussions on migration, the starting point is usually numbers.
 The current global estimate is that there were around 281 million international migrants in the world in 2020, which equates to 3.6% of the global population.To facilitate the development and implementation of national health policy strategies and regional action plans that respond to the health needs of people on the move Listen to the audio-podcasts!

-CAMPAIGN MATERIALS: Join the 2023 campaign “Act today for a better tomorrow for all: Improving the health of migrants to unleash the power of migration.” by taking immediate action to prioritize the health of migrants, we can unlock the full potential of migration and create a healthier, safer, fairer world for all.
+CAMPAIGN MATERIALS: Join the 2024 campaign “Revealing Trends and Challenges in Human Mobility.“ by taking immediate action to prioritize the health of migrants, we can unlock the full potential of migration and create a healthier, safer, fairer world for all.
 Spread No Hate!, PLURAL+ is a joint initiative of the United Nations Alliance of Civilizations (UNAOC) and the International Organization for Migration (IOM) to rethink about Migration and inclusive societies.
 You are free to participate.
-Explore the poster andthe animation; Get the communication materials!
+Get the communication materials!

 WHY WE CELEBRATE DAY?